simonvh/gimmemotifs-manuscript/manuscript.md

 indeed also  expressed in endothelial cells and has been shown to play a role in endothelial proliferation and angiogenesis [@dWdvt1AI].

+As we have demonstrated here, using a large-scale analysis of hematopoietic enhancers, `gimme maelstrom` can be used to analyze complex, multi-dimensional data sets.
+Especially in experiments where there are multiple conditions or time points that need to be compared, `maelstrom` provides a powerful method to determine differential transcription factor motif activity.

 # Methods